DaffyDesert/ArgoCasinoMirror/README.md

 Board
  * Board class that will create a playing area for stack of cards to be created and manipulated
  * Class should eventually be abstract class to more defined GameBoard classes such as WarBoard, BlackJackBoard, etc..
- * HAS STUBB draw function that returns a JPanel of the Card Image (this should be removed because defined GameBoard classes should be drawing how their board is laid out)
+ * HAS STUBB draw function that returns a JPanel of the various stacks created for the board (this should be removed because defined GameBoard classes should be drawing how their board is laid out)